-NFI Group (TSX:NFI), also known as New Flyer, is a favourite among small cap growth investors.
+NFI Group (TSX:NFI), also known as New Flyer, is a favorite among small cap growth investors.
 It operates in a niche industry and is one of North America’s leading bus manufacturers.
 The company has a reliable history of growing earnings and is on the verge of becoming a Canadian Dividend Aristocrat.
 These are companies who have raised dividends for five or more consecutive years.

 New Flyer’s streak is at four years and it has averaged 20% dividend growth.